-There will be no additional charges for a LOA .
-If the student fails to return or contact the School Financial Services Leader on the documented return date or take an unapproved LOA, the student will be terminated from school as of that date the student began the LOA .
-The withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.
+There will be no additional charges for a LOA.
+If the student fails to return from a leave of absence (LOA) on the documented return date, the student will be terminated from the school as of the date the student began the LOA or extending he LOA, the student will be terminated from the school as of the date the student began the LOA, or contact the School Financial Aid Leader on the documented return date or take unapproved LOA, the student will be terminated from school as of that date the student began the LOA.
+The termination date for the purpose of calculating a refund is always the student's last day of attendance.
+The student may not take an unapproved LOA.

 For federal aid recipients, the student's payment period is suspended during the LOA and no federal financial aid will be disbursed to student while on a LOA.
 Upon the student's return, the student will resume the same payment period and coursework and will not be eligible for additional federal student aid until the payment period has been completed.
+If the student is a federal student loan recipient, they will be informed of the effects that the failure to return from a leave may have on the student's loan repayment terms, including the exhaustion of the student's grace period.
+A contract addendum will be completed upon return from the LOA to extend the contract end date by the applicable number of calendar days.
+Should a disbursement be made to the school during a leave period those funds will be returned to Title IV and no longer be a payment made to the student account.